 #2.
 Self Massage Therapy

 Massage therapy can help to increase blood flow to the lower back, which helps to promote healing.
-It also helps to loosen up tightened lower back muscles.
+It also helps to loosen up tightened lower back muscles, which might be caused from those muscle spasms.
 While you can go see a massage therapist, you could also do self massage from your own home!
 Pick up a tennis ball and roll your lower back.

 Note: You can also use a trigger point massager and foam roller to work on your pulled muscle.
 To read more about how to self massage click here.